-The mission of NOAC is to provide excellence in audiology education and clinical experience in order to prepare independent fully competent professional audiologists who provide non-medical evaluation and treatment for individuals with hearing impairment.
+The mission of NOAC is to provide excellence in audiology education and clinical experience in order to prepare independent, fully competent professional audiologists who provide non-medical evaluation and treatment for individuals with hearing and balance impairment.

-Up to seven students complete their fourth year of training under the mentorship of clinical audiologists at Cleveland Clinic who assume responsibility as primary preceptors and clinical educators.
-Each student complete rotations in all aspects of clinical audiology including: behavioral assessment of auditory function; electrodiagnostic and physiologic evaluation of the auditory system; hearing aid fitting process; implantable devices including cochlear implants and osseointegrated hearing implants; auditory-verbal therapy; tinnitus management; and vestibular assessment.
-Students also participate in mini rotations in the areas of otolaryngology, pediatrics, gerontology and neurology.
-In addition, students are involved in the research activities of the PhD audiologists.
+Multiple students complete their fourth year of training under the mentorship of clinical audiologists at Cleveland Clinic who assume responsibility as primary preceptors and clinical educators.
+Each student complete rotations in all aspects of clinical audiology including: behavioral assessment of auditory function; electrodiagnostic and physiologic evaluation of the auditory system; hearing aid fitting process; implantable devices including cochlear implants and osseointegrated hearing implants; auditory based therapy; tinnitus management; and vestibular assessment and management.
+In addition, externs may be required to prepare and present several presentations throughout the year in the form of journal clubs, lectures, grand rounds, and/or evidence-based projects.

 For more information on the Cleveland Clinic’s externship program, please visit Audiology Externship.